 If your question is used in our column, you will receive a Playbill.com mug.

 This week's question comes from Kathy Garland of Basking Ridge, NJ.

+Question: I would like to know how to get a job as an usher for a Broadway show.
 Answer: Mim Pollock, business representative for the theatrical division of Local 306 of IATSE — which represents ushers, head ushers, ticket-takers and backstage door people — says that the process is similar to that at any other job.
 Each of the three major companies that control Broadway theatres — Shubert, Nederlander and Jujamcyn — have certain people responsible for hiring ushers.
 Each company accepts applications — either a specific usher application or just a cover letter and resume, depending on the company — and if they like your application, they bring you in for an interview and can eventually decide to hire you.

 Typically, if you're hired, you start off as a substitute usher, filling in at any of the company's theatres when other ushers can't make it.
 Some weeks you'll do eight shows, some weeks fewer than that, and some weeks zero.
 Usually, a sub finds out about his or her assignments at the beginning of every week.
 "Monday morning, very often, the phones are very busy," Pollock says.
 "That's where most of the filling in of all the work is done."

 Eventually, when a full-time ushering spot becomes available, a sub will get offered the job.
 Full-time ushers can move up to become ticket-takers, who make more money and in some cases have had their jobs for decades.

 Each night, half the ushers can leave after 20 minutes, and the other half stay late to clear the house at the end of the show (the next night, the two groups switch).
 And no matter what kind of usher you are — sub or full-time — after 30 performances, you have to join the union.